zenhob/modelfactory/README.txt

  ModelFactory[User].create.name  # => 'Factory User'

+If you don't care for the factory creation syntax, ModelFactory defines the factory class method on ActiveRecord models.
+The following is equivalent to ModelFactory[User].create:

+ User.factory.create

 Since factory-created instances are meant to be valid, you will probably need a way to generate unique values.
 ModelFactory keeps a counter for each type that increments when each new instance is created.
 This counter is passed